Where are we?

 Food and drink at Aotea Centre

-You can enjoy a pre-show drink in the theatre bars, or for something a bit more substantial, visit BOX Café and Bar on the terrace of Aotea Centre.
-BOX offers special show-themed cocktails, as well as a selection of wines and beers, Caffe L’Affare coffee, tea and non-alcoholic cold drinks.
-If you’re headed to Aotea Centre for a matinee or meeting, you can also enjoy cabinet food or a gourmet pizza.
-There’s also a Happy Hour from 4.30-6pm daily.
+BOX Café and Bar offers special show-themed cocktails as well as a selection of wines and beers, Caffe L’Affare coffee, tea and non-alcoholic cold drinks.
+If you’re headed to the Aotea Centre for a matinee performance or meeting, you can also enjoy cabinet food and snacks.
+There’s also a Happy Hour from 4.30 – 6 pm daily.

-You’re spoiled for choice for a pre-show meal.
-Aotea Centre is surrounded by great eating options, all in walking distance of the venue.
+You’re spoiled for choice for a pre-show meal in and around the Aotea Arts Quarter.
+Check out these great dining options, all within walking distance of the Aotea Centre.

 The best mobility access into the Aotea Centre is through level one of the the Civic car park or at the northern end of the building, to the right of the front steps.
 Aotea Centre lifts are located inside the building and go from level 1 (near the car park entrance) up to level 5 (ASB Theatre balcony).
 Accessibilty improvements were a key focus of the recent ASB Theatre auditorium upgrade, with updates including a wheelchair lift at the Stalls level from the Owens Foyer (street level), a flatter grade to the floor and more wheelchair seating.